-Province starts demolition of heritage buildings in West Don Lands despite community backlash
+Province pauses demolition of heritage buildings in West Don Lands after blowback from city, residents

 The order, one of three for the West Don Lands, paves the way for housing construction and allows the province to bypass municipal planning processes, including public consultations.